minio/docs/source/includes/windows/steps-deploy-minio-single-node-single-drive.rst

 3) Start the MinIO Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open the Command Prompt or Powershell and issue the following command to start the MinIO |SNSD| deployment in that session:
+Open the Command Prompt or PowerShell and issue the following command to start the MinIO |SNSD| deployment in that session:

 .. code-block:: shell
    :class: copyable